tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-11-aws-building-the-foundation.markdown

 AWS offerings are divided into two large groups: Infrastructure and Platform, which are further divided into different categories.
 In addition to plain explanation to each service, I added its typical non-cloud, closest equivalent applications or technologies in "Use it like" column next to "AWS name" column.
 Note that they are just analogies, purely for illustration purposes.
-Some are not exactly equivalent since some of these AWS can work closely with each other.
 The official service names are in bold (e.g., EC2 and S3), while their respective full names (e.g., Elastic Compute Cloud and Simple Storage Service, respectively) are in brackets.

-The grouping of Amazon Web Services as follows is roughly for review purpose (and remembering their numerous acronyms and names) since these services rarely work alone or are limited to a small group of services.
+The grouping of Amazon Web Services as below is purely for review purpose (and remembering their numerous acronyms and names) since these services rarely work alone or are limited to a small group of services.
 For example, EC2 instances are usually deployed in some Auto Scaling Groups, all of these groups are in some VPC, accepting traffic from some ELBs.
 In a more sophisticated example, you can have some web application running on EC2 instances which store application data in Amazon DynamoDB which, in turn, store its index in some Amazon S3 buckets.
 This Amazon DynamoDB have some database "triggers" implemented with AWS Lambda.
 These services can be monitored for performance using CloudWatch and access-controlled by IAM.